Alexedishi/Gates-of-the-Bosphorus/.docs/devlog.md

 - Added effect to replace Turkish homelands with Ottoman homelands in the "Ottoman Motherland" event
 - Added Kosovo to Greek Heartlands and Byzantine Empire georegions
 - Fixed incorrect variable scope for je_grefm_the_dedilomeni_principle progress bar
+- Fixed a collision in history files resulted in incorrect ideologies
 - Several small localization mistakes